Non-quadratic Euclidean complete affine maximal type hypersurfaces for $\theta\in(0,(N-1)/N]$: Introduction

-The proof of Theorem \ref{t1.8} will be decomposed into several parts.
-At first, by looking for solutions of Warren type \cite{W}, we handle the case $\theta\in(0,1/2)$ in Section 7 and Section 8.
-Utilizing the family of functions of Trudinger-Wang type \cite{TW1}, the cases $\theta=1/2$ or $\theta=(N-1)/N$ were discussed in Section 9.
-Finally, we complete the proof of Theorem \ref{t1.8} for $\theta\in(1/2, (N-1)/N)$ in the last section.
-As a corollary of Theorem \ref{t1.1}, \ref{t1.2} and \ref{t1.8}, one can estimate the critical dimension $N^*(\theta)$ as following.
+The proof of Theorem C will be decomposed into several parts.
+At first, by looking for solutions of Warren type \cite{W}, we handle the case $\theta\in(0,1/2)$ in Section 2 and Section 3.
+Utilizing the functions of Trudinger-Wang type \cite{TW}, we construct Euclidean complete hypersurfaces for $N\geq2, \theta=1/2 \mbox{ or } (N-1)/N$ in Section 4.
+Finally, we complete the proof of Theorem C for $\theta\in(1/2, (N-1)/N)$ in the last section.
+On the range $\theta\in(1/2, (N-1)/N)$, we construct explicitly new non-quadratic affine maximal type hypersurfaces with a completely different argument.
+As a corollary of Theorem C, one can estimate the critical dimension $N^*(\theta)$ defined in \cite{Du2} as following.\\